bvdh/fhircast-docs/input/pagecontent/4-2-syncconsiderations.md

 #### Hubs

-A hub that send a `syncerror` event (e.g. as it is not able to deliver an event) MAY resend this event regularly until sync has been reestablished or a newer event has been received.
+A hub that sends a `syncerror` event (e.g. as it is not able to deliver an event) MAY resend this event regularly until sync has been reestablished or a newer event has been received.

 ### Open topics

 * Do I get all sync-errors or only those related to events I subscribed to?
 * Does a hub send an `syncerror` for each client that cannot be reached or refused or is it allowed to combine them in one.
-* When the hub/application resends an context change event, is the `heartbeat` still needed?
+* When the hub/application resents an context change event, is the `heartbeat` still needed?